Yashwant94308/Yashwant94308/README.md

 ### Hi, I'm Yashwant 👋

-- 🔭 I’m currently working on Data sets of scikit-learn.
+- 🔭 I’m a supervised learner but know how to tackle with unsupervised problems too.
+- 🌱 Developing an Anroid App using Flutter and Python at backend.
-- 🌱 I’m currently learning Machine learning.
+- 🌱 I’m currently learning Machine learning Algorithms.
-- 🤔 I’m looking for help with All My seniors.
+- 🤔 I’m looking for help from All My seniors.
 - 💬 Ask me about Python and Machine Learning.
 - 📫 How to reach me: yashwant94308@gmail.com
 - ⚡ Fun fact:  I watched 21 movies in 21 days during the first lockdown on April'20.